 The lectures will be given by noted scholars and practitioners, some of them members of the group of authors of the Tallinn Manual 2.0.
 Participants will also receive a complimentary copy of the Tallinn Manual 2.0 on the International Law Applicable to Cyber Operations.

-- Other civilian attorneys in governmental security posts.
+- Other civilian attorneys in the government agencies responsible for security issues

 Prior knowledge of relevant international law is recommended, but not a prerequisite.

 Cyber Awareness Course Tallinn Manual Module on the NATO e-Learning website (JADL – https://jadl.act.nato.int/)